bugsnag/bugsnag-js/examples/vue/README.md

-  There may be other properties of the `vm` object passed to the error handler that you are interested in – you can tweak the example to your needs and it will show in the "custom" tab when viewing event details in your dashboard.
+  There may be other properties of the `vm` object passed to the error handler that you are interested in – you can tweak the example to your needs and it will show in the "Vue" tab when viewing event details in your dashboard.

 - [Handling render errors](index.html#L20-L23)